edgarpf/aws-csaa-tips/README.md

 - Is it not possible to scale the storage down, you can only scale it up.

 - Every DB has a weekely maintenence window.

+- You manage your DB engine configuration through the use of parameters in a DB parameter group.
+DB parameter groups act as a container for engine configuration values that are applied to one or more DB instances.

+- Read Replicas are supported by Amazon Aurora and Amazon RDS for MySQL, MariaDB and PostgreSQL.
+Unlike Multi-AZ deployments, Read Replicas for these engines use each's built-in replication technology and are subject to its strengths and limitations.

 - It is highly discouraged to disable the automated backups in Amazon RDS because it disables point-in-time recovery.